Infineon/wpcqi-optiga-trust-charge/certificates/README.md

 * The script `new_certchain.py`
     * reads out the configuration file `new_certchain_conf.json`
-    * initialises connected OPTIGA chip and generates a new keypair on the chip
+    * initializes connected OPTIGA chip and generates a new keypair on the chip
-    * read out fom the chip the public key pair of newly generated keypair
+    * read out from the chip the public key pair of newly generated keypair
     * constructs a Certificate Signing Request according to the configuration file.
 The result is stored in `wpc_qi_testchain.csr.pem`
     * using openssl calls constructs a new certificate chain based on existing Test Root CA
     * collects the resulting files and prepares one certificate chain